New — Claude Co-Work for Business Professionals is now free. Build your AI workflow in one afternoon. Get free access →

 Neither Are the Results.

-The structural problems are identical: engineering investment that isn't converting to revenue, misaligned priorities, and a partition between product and engineering that everyone feels but nobody names.
+Engineering investment that isn't converting to revenue.
+A partition between product and engineering that everyone feels but nobody names.
 Here's what happens when you close it.

 Subscription revenue growth chart — Connected Products Company